typestyle/typestyle.github.io/src/docs/flex.md

 ![](/images/book/flex/content-overflow.png)

-> If you want the parent flex container to scroll for content just mixin `csx.scroll`.
+> If you want the parent flex container to scroll for content just mixin `csstips.scroll`.

 ## Root (redux)

 In CSS flexbox the concept of `root` does not exist without combining it with the concept of *flex direction*.

-> The general purpose `csx.flexRoot` is just an alias (more semantic name) for `csx.horizontal`.
+> The general purpose `csstips.flexRoot` is just an alias (more semantic name) for `csstips.horizontal`.

 A root has a default *main axis* of `horizontal`.
 This is axis in which the children are layed out.
 In the *cross axis* the children are by default forced to `flex`.

 So there are really two roots:
-* `csx.horizontal`: Lays out children horizontally based on `content` and `flexes` them vertically.
+* `csstips.horizontal`: Lays out children horizontally based on `content` and `flexes` them vertically.
-* `csx.vertical`: Lays out children vertically based on `content` and `flexes` them horizontally.
+* `csstips.vertical`: Lays out children vertically based on `content` and `flexes` them horizontally.

-Here is an example of a `csx.horizontal` layout with `content` children.
+Here is an example of a `csstips.horizontal` layout with `content` children.

 ![](/images/book/flex/horizontal.png)

-Here is an example of a `csx.vertical` layout with `content` children.
+Here is an example of a `csstips.vertical` layout with `content` children.

 ![](/images/book/flex/vertical.png)

 # Examples
-We've seen four types of containers : `csx.vertical`, `csx.horizontal`, `csx.flex`, `csx.content`.
+We've seen four types of containers : `csstips.vertical`, `csstips.horizontal`, `csstips.flex`, `csstips.content`.
 The next step is to practice with real world examples

 ## Vertical Example
 Consider the following layout:

 ![](/images/book/flex/vertical-small.png)

-Up front we know that the root is `csx.vertical`.
+Up front we know that the root is `csstips.vertical`.
 Assume that we want the `body` section to *flex* i.e. as the root becomes larger it expands to consume the remaining space, while `header` and `footer` remain sized based on their content:

 ![](/images/book/flex/vertical-large.png)

-In our lingo the `root` here is `csx.vertical` that has three children:
+In our lingo the `root` here is `csstips.vertical` that has three children:

-* header: `csx.content`
+* header: `csstips.content`
-* body: `csx.flex`
+* body: `csstips.flex`
-* footer: `csx.content`
+* footer: `csstips.content`

 Visually: